jryio/commit-comments/README.md

 - [ ] Develop more test cases (finding edge cases with grep expression)
 - [ ] Rewrite sed commands to be POSIX (BSD) compatible regular expressions

+--

+Special Thanks to Bryan Wyatt for feedback and bug fixes - [@brwyatt](https://twitter.com/brwyatt)